 The ACT Government will continue to work with the community as we make the journey to net zero emissions and build resilience to climate change impacts.

-It’s a fact that climate projections for the ACT indicate warmer and drier conditions with more frequent drought and bushfires.
-Extreme weather events will become more severe.
-These will have the biggest impact on the most vulnerable in our community—the very young and old, the poor and sick.
+Climate projections for the ACT indicate warmer and drier conditions with more frequent droughts and bushfires.
+Extreme weather events are projected to become more severe.
+These will have the biggest impact on the most vulnerable in our community, the very young and old, the disadvantaged and those with ill-health.

-This is why the ACT Government has the Community Engagement Strategy on Climate Change.
-This strategy builds on the large amount of work already being done in the Territory.
-It sets out how the ACT Government will interact with the community on climate change.
-This includes making sustainability information readily available to households, schools, businesses and community groups.
+The ACT Government Community Engagement Strategy on Climate Change builds on the important climate change engagement work already underway in the Territory.
+It sets out how the ACT Government will communicate with the community about climate change, including by making sustainability and climate change information readily available to households, schools, businesses and community groups.

 - 90% of respondents agreed that climate change is a genuine problem for the future